AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/crafting_cpu_multiblock.md

 Each crafting CPU handles 1 request or job, so if you want to request both a calculation processor and 256 smooth stone at once, you need 2 CPU multiblocks.

-They can be set to handle requests from players, automation (export busses and interfaces), or both.
+They can be set to handle requests from players, automation (export buses and interfaces), or both.

 Right-clicking one brings up a crafting status UI where you can check the progress on the crafting job the CPU is handling.

 ## Settings

-*   The CPU can be set to accept requests from just players, just automation (like <ItemLink id="export_bus" />ses with
+*   The CPU can be set to accept requests from just players, just automation (like <ItemLink id="export_bus" />es with
     <ItemLink id="crafting_card" />s), or both.

 ## Construction